 Methods of Property Valuation

-Sales Comparison Approach: The most common method, comparing the subject property to similar properties recently sold in the same area.
+- Sales Comparison Approach: The most common method involves comparing the subject property to similar properties that have recently sold in the same area.

 Council Rates and Property Valuation